missedmyeye/meowdybuddy/README.md

- MeowdyBuddy: Twitch Chatbot with Python capabilities
+# MeowdyBuddy: Twitch Chatbot with Python capabilities
+ See it in action on [my Twitch channel](https://www.twitch.tv/youmissedmyeye)!
 ## Table of Contents
 - [Overview](#overview)
 - [Prerequisites](#prerequisites)